ndtn97/GoogleSearchLangSwitch/README.md

 This chrome extension adds language switch to google search results page

-- when SW is off: Your default language is applied configured in your google settings
+- when SW is off: Your default language is applied that configured in your google settings
 - when SW is on: Force your configured language & country to google search

 ## Demo